nebuchadneZZar01/video_frame_interpolator/README.md

 This Python program simulates *ffmpeg*'s `minterpolate` command.

 ## Requirements
-In order execute this program in your Python environment, you need to install the following modules using `pip`:
+After cloning this repo, in order execute the program in your Python environment you need to install the following modules using `pip`:
 * numpy
 * opencv
 * pyqt5